JohnjiRomanji/Endless-Ladder/README.md

 A (definetly not absolutely useless 👀) endless scrolling website!

-The website incluides a score counter for the amount of little taunting people you ahve crossed and the amount you have scrolled.
+The website includes a score counter for the amount of little taunting people you ahve crossed and the amount you have scrolled.

 A backend API has been setup to store a global top score between players.